 All students in Post 16 study one of our three programme pathways with Engineering, Business Studies or Computer Science at Level 3 along with a range of other options; Technical, Academic or Professional.
 Our ‘professional’ International Baccalaureate Career-related Programme (IBCP) pathway prepares students for the world of work as well as developing their individual personal qualities.
 The IBCP is an innovative education pathway that offers a flexible blend of academic and career-related studies.
 It is a coherent programme that allows schools to create their own distinct offering to reflect the needs, backgrounds, ambitions and learning contexts of their particular students.
 The programme is an option for students to undertake at Post 16, and aims to develop applicable, transferable lifelong skills that prepare them for higher education, higher level apprenticeships or employment.
 Our Post 16 Academic route comprises ‘A’ levels across STEM subjects for those wishing to develop their skills specifically for higher education.

-The Technical Baccalaureate (Tech Bacc) programme, alongside the new T Level route has a significant technical vocational bias and encourages greater employer responsibility to support students through contextualised projects and extended work placements with increased emphasis on developing employability skills.
+The Technical Baccalaureate (Tech Bacc) programme, alongside the new T Level route, places a greater emphasis on technical skills, over academic skills.
+It also encourages greater employer responsibility to support students through contextualised projects and extended work placements, with an increased aim to develop employability skills.